Supporting Living Organ Donors Program

 - an Australian resident with a valid Medicare card

-- intending to donate a kidney or partial liver
+- have donated a kidney or partial liver

 Australian citizens donating in another country are not eligible for this program.
 However, you can check whether the country you’re donating in has a similar program.
 For example, New Zealand has the Live Organ Donor Assistance Scheme.